Amit Shah Vows to Expel Infiltrators and Transform West Bengal Under BJP Rule

 Escalating rhetoric with the Congress

-The BJP is trying to get more support in West Bengal and to keep the support they have in Assam and the rest of the Northeast.
-Immigration and controlling the border are now the most important issues as the party tries to connect national security, how people feel about their region, and providing services with what they say during the election.
+The BJP is attempting to win more support in West Bengal and hold onto the gains they’ve made in Assam and the wider Northeast.
+Immigration and border control are now the most important topics, as the party tries to link national security, what’s important to people in the region, and providing services to people, with their campaign messages.

-Shah’s promise to send illegal immigrants back appeals to the people who strongly support the BJP and keeps the issue of immigration being talked about.
-Whether or not he is successful will depend on whether voters care more about the promise of stricter enforcement and improvements, or if they are more influenced by the criticisms from the opposition about people’s rights, including everyone, and good government.
+Shah’s promise to send back those who have entered illegally appeals to the BJP’s strong supporters and makes sure the issue of immigration remains the main focus.
+The outcome will depend on whether voters are more interested in the promise of stricter border control and development, or whether they respond to the opposition’s criticisms about rights, including everyone, and how the government is run.